 The nature of the Absolute is incomprehensible to the mind, which is another way of saying that Truth is incomprehensible and impossible to contain in the mind of a human being.
-We fail in our lives, whatever be our walk of life.
-We cannot contain the essence of the matter in the form it takes.
-Our minds are so constituted that they can visualise and conceive only forms, but not the substance of the form or the essence behind the form.
-Just as when we look at a person we cannot see their soul or intelligence and behold only their body, their external behaviour and conduct, the Absolute principle hidden behind the things of the world cannot be cognised and appreciated by the mind.
-Due to this difficulty we mistake the form for the content, and exhaust reality in our frail attempts when we mistake the particular, the discreet, the separated and the objective for the unlimited or the infinite.
+We fail in our lives, whatever be our walk of life, because we cannot contain the essence of the matter in the form which it takes.
+Our minds are so constituted that they can visualise and conceive only the form, but not the substance of the form or the essence behind the form.
+Just as when we look at a person we behold only their body, their external behaviour and conduct, and cannot see their soul or intelligence, the Absolute principle hidden behind the things of the world is incapable of cognition and appreciation by the mind.
+Due to this difficulty we mistake the form for the content, and exhaust Reality in our frail attempt when we mistake the particular, the discreet, the separated and the objective for the unlimited or the infinite.

 All wonderful things in the world take place suddenly.
 They do not come with premeditation or a notice given to us some years before.
-Any miraculous event, for better or worse, takes place suddenly.
-There is sudden death, sudden catastrophe, sudden cataclysm, sudden rainfall, sudden earthquake, and so on; they elude the grasp of the mind, which is accustomed to thinking in terms of calculation.
+Any miraculous event, for the good or the bad of people, takes place suddenly.
+There is sudden death, sudden catastrophe, sudden cataclysm, sudden rainfall, sudden earthquake, and so on.
+They elude the grasp of the mind, which is accustomed to thinking in terms of calculations.
 Truth is super-calculative.
 It does not come under the mathematical logic of the human mind.
-There is only one thing which cannot be measured through arithmetical or mathematical rules; that is Truth.
+There is only one thing which cannot be measured through arithmetical or mathematical rules, and that is Truth.
 It has no length and breadth, no depth, no size, no shape, and yet it is the only reality.
 That which is the Supreme Reality is incapable of measurement through the yardstick of human understanding, and yet we want to measure it with our own measuring chains, foot rulers, etc., and want to limit it to this comprehensive structure of our limited mind.

-To evaluate the worth of a person through the riches one possesses, the appearance of one’s body or one’s objective relationships would be to equate the person with a quantity, while a person is not a quantity.
+To evaluate the worth of a person through the riches they possess, the appearance of their body or their objective relationships would be to equate the person with a quantity, while a person is not a quantity.
 We are not a weight or a length or a breadth.
 We are something quite different from these measurements of space and time.
-There is some worth and value, some meaning, significance and connotation in us which we intuitively feel but cannot explain, cannot understand and, therefore, cannot appreciate.
+There is some worth and value, some meaning, significance and connotation in us which we intuitively feel but cannot explain, cannot understand, and therefore, cannot appreciate.
 Inasmuch as we are unable to have a grasp of this quality in us, we run for quantities.
-We want a huge furnished bungalow to live in, a vast field, a garden and many possessions, which is a quantitative satisfaction that we are trying to achieve because we have lost the quality of life.
+We want a huge furnished bungalow to live in, a vast field, a garden and many possessions, which are quantitative satisfactions that we are trying to achieve because we have lost the quality of life.

 If we have a quality in us, we will not ask for quantities.
 We will not want riches, buildings, lands and properties.
-We run after properties and quantitative possessions because quality is missing.
-When quality has been lost, we want to possess quantity; but unfortunately, quantity is a perishable entity.
+We run after properties and quantitative possessions because the quality is missing.
+When quality has been lost, we want to possess quantity; but, unfortunately, quantity is a perishable entity.
 It comes and goes.
 It never stays with a person.
 We cannot possess a building for all time.
-We cannot be rich or be a landholder for all time, nor even will we be able to possess this body for all time.
-So all quantitative associations of our personality are doomed to ultimate failure, and yet, unfortunately for us all, there is nothing in this world but a quantity.
+We cannot be rich or be a landholder for all time, nor will we even be able to possess this body for all time.
+So all quantitative associations of our personality are doomed to ultimate failure, and yet, unfortunately for us all, there is nothing in this world but quantities.

 The world is a huge body of mass which is a quantity.
 When we look at the stellar system, the solar system, we see a quantity.
-When we see earth and air and fire and ether, we see a quantity.
+When we see earth and water and fire and air and ether, we see quantities.
 When we see a human being, we see a quantitative body.
 Everything is a quantity.
-But quantity, being external, material and physical, has a beginning and an end, and therefore, those who depend on these quantitative values for their happiness suffer in life.
-An unhappy person is that person who hangs his happiness on a quantity of the world.
-It may be money, it may be a person, it may be an office, it may be land or a building; all these are perishable things which will desert us today or tomorrow.
-Ultimately, we cannot even have a friend in this world because friends, again, are quantitative relationships.
+But quantity, being external, material and physical, has a beginning and an end; therefore, those who depend on these quantitative values for their happiness suffer in life.
+An unhappy person is a person who hangs that happiness on a quantity of the world.
+It may be money, it may be a person, it may be an office, it may be land or it may be a building; all these are perishable things which will desert us today or tomorrow.
+Ultimately, we cannot have even a friend in this world because friends, again, are quantitative relationships.
 It is one body connecting itself with another body.
 It will not last long.

 The mind has four defects, on account of which it reads only defects in things.
 One is, first of all, that the item of quantity which presents itself before the mind is a source of unhappiness for the mind, as I have explained to you.
-Quantity – everything is a quantity, a mass, and a physical body.
-This is a source of trouble for us because we cannot possess them always, nor can we establish a relationship with them.
+Everything is a quantity, a mass, and a physical body.
+This is a source of trouble for us because we cannot possess these things always, nor can we establish a relationship with them.

 The second defect of the mind is to associate quality with a relationship.
-Though we know that quality is an inherent truth behind a quantity, we cannot understand what that quality is.
+Though we know that a quality is an inherent truth behind a quantity, we cannot understand what that quality is.
 For example, we say a flower is blue.
-Now, the blueness is a quality of that flower, but this blueness is incapable of perception unless there are other things different from blue.
-If everything in the world is blue, there will be no such thing as blue colour.
-So the existence of a quality of an object as we conceive it is only a relationship of one quantity with another quantity, so that even this so-called quality has become a camouflage of quantity.
+Now, the blueness is a quality of that flower, but this blueness is incapable of being perceived unless there are other things different from blue.
+If everything in the world is blue, there will be no such thing as the colour blue.
+The existence of a quality of an object as we conceive it is only a relationship of one quantity with another quantity, so that even this so-called quality has become a camouflage of quantity.

 The third thing is the relationship that we try to establish between one thing and another thing, which is very artificial.
 There is no such thing as a physical relationship of one thing with another thing because the moment one physical body relates itself organically with another physical body, the two bodies become one body.
 But that does not happen.
 We cannot see one body merging into another.

 The fourth way of thinking is to conceive every quantity as existing in a particular condition.
-It is up or down, right or left.
-It is heavy or light.
-It is moving or not moving.
-These are the modes or conditions that we attribute to objects.
+It is up or down, right or left, heavy or light, moving or not moving.
+These are the modes or the conditions that we attribute to objects.

 But the Truth value of all things is the undying value that is invisible to the physical eyes and incapable of cognition through the apparatus of the mind and the senses.
-There is something within us that we do not know ourselves – some mystery within us, on account of which we love life.
+There is something within us that we ourselves do not know—some mystery within us, on account of which we love life.
 What is the most dear thing to us?
 Life itself.
 All activities are for the sake of living.
 All possessions are for the sake of living.
 And what kind of living?
 We want a free and unhampered living, which we call a life of happiness.

 But what do we see in the world which is enduring?
-We cannot say anything in the physical cosmos is enduring.
-We say the creation itself has a beginning.
-Once upon a time God created the world, and so on; it had a beginning, and therefore, it will have an end also.
-It shall be withdrawn.
-But there is an underlying basic being which is within all and which urges itself forward as an unavoidable and irreducible minimum of existence in us.
-When everything goes, one thing will not go.
+We cannot say that anything in the physical cosmos is enduring.
+We say the creation itself has a beginning: Once upon a time God created the world, and so on.
+It had a beginning, and therefore it will also have an end; it shall be withdrawn.
+But there is an underlying basic being which is within all, and which urges itself forward as an unavoidable and irreducible minimum of existence in us.
+When everything goes, something will not go.
 When everything passes away, there is something which remains.

 We do not know what will happen to us tomorrow, yet we are very busy today.
 What makes us keep busy?
-Nobody knows what our condition tomorrow will be, and yet we are so busy, very active, as if we are having an eternity in front of us, while it is not the truth.
-The breath can stop even in a minute for some reason.
-Nobody knows when their life will end, and yet there is a hope for eternal life.
+Nobody knows what our condition will be tomorrow, and yet we are so busy, very active, as if we are having an eternity in front of us, while it is not the truth.
+Our breath can stop even in a minute for one reason or the other.
+Nobody knows when one's life will end, and yet there is a hope for eternal life.
 This hope keeps us alive.
 If this hope were not to be, life would have been impossible.
-If it were a fact that in a few minutes everything will crumble to pieces, how could life be possible?
+If it were a certainty that in a few minutes everything will crumble to pieces, how could life be possible?
 But in spite of the knowledge of the fact that anything can come to an end at any time, hope is secure.